 Memorials

-Leaf-shaped gilt-edged apertures in the screen symbolise absence and loss, and as the sun passes through them, the paved surface below is illuminated by this gilded absence.
-It is a space for quiet reflection, surrounded by a ring of trees to create a sense of protection, symbolic of the police service and those we honour.
+Leaf-shaped gilt-edged apertures cut into the screen symbolise absence and loss.
+As the sun passes through them, the paved surface below is illuminated by this gilded absence.
+An open lawn, with occasional bench seating and a leaf-shaped stage, provides a space for ceremonies and quiet reflection.
+Encircling the Memorial, a simple yet striking ring of trees creates a sense of protection and enclosure, reflecting the role of the police service in protecting communities across the United Kingdom.

 The UK Police Memorial at the National Memorial Arboretum in Staffordshire was dedicated on 28th July 2021, in the presence of His Majesty The King (then HRH The Prince of Wales), the then Prime Minister, Home Secretary, families of the fallen, senior policing leaders, representatives from policing charities, as well as donors and sponsors who helped make the Memorial a reality.